 Early Infrastructure and Club Colours

-• The original clubhouse was located on the south side of Maidenhead Bridge on the Berkshire bank of the river.
+The original clubhouse was located on the south side of Maidenhead Bridge on the Berkshire bank of the river.

-• Club Colours: Initially, the club's colours were maroon and gold.
+Initially, the club's colours were maroon and gold.
 By 1883, the colours were recorded in Charles Dickens's Dictionary of the Thames as dark blue and primrose.
 It remains unclear when the current colours of Brunswick green and white were adopted.

 Leadership and Growth

-• The club's first President was the Duke of Westminster (the then owner of Cliveden), who remained until 1894 when he sold Cliveden to Waldorf Astor.
+The club's first President was the Duke of Westminster (the then owner of Cliveden), who remained until 1894 when he sold Cliveden to Waldorf Astor.

-• Sir Edward Levy-Lawson (later Lord Burnham) became President in 1894 and held the position until his death in 1916.
+Sir Edward Levy-Lawson (later Lord Burnham) became President in 1894 and held the position until his death in 1916.
 When the club restarted after the First World War he was replaced by his son, Harry Levy-Lawson (later Viscount Burnham).
-The Levy-Lawsons owned the Daily Telegraph and, in the summer, lived in Orkney Cottage, which still stands behind a wall alongside the regatta lawn.
+The Levy-Lawsons owned the Daily Telegraph and, in the summer, lived in Orkney Cottage, which still stands behind a wall alongside the Regatta Lawn.

-• William Henry Grenfell (later Lord Desborough) had a long and close association with the club, being its Captain from 1879 and then its President from 1934 until his death in 1945.
+William Henry Grenfell (later Lord Desborough) had a long and close association with the club, being its Captain from 1879 and then its President from 1934 until his death in 1945.
 It is likely that he started the club with some of his fellow university rowers.
-Whilst at Oxford, he rowed in two Boat Races, including the infamous dead heat race of 1877 and again in 1878, when he was OUBC President, this time winning by ten lengths.
-He stroked a rowing Eight across the English Channel and, with two others, sculled the Oxford to London stretch of the Thames in 22 hours.
+Whilst at Oxford, he rowed in two Boat Races, including the infamous dead heat race of 1877 and again in 1878, when he was OUBC President, this time winning by 10 lengths.
+He stroked a rowing eight across the English Channel and, with two others, sculled the Oxford to London stretch of the Thames in 22 hours.
 Whilst an MP he rowed in the Grand Challenge Cup at Henley Royal Regatta and later became an HRR Steward.
-In his early 50’s he was appointed President of the organising committee of the successful 1908 Olympics in London.
-Grenfell was a remarkable man, who lived a long and fulfilling life as a sportsman and public servant (click here for more information about William Henry Grenfell).
+In his early 50s he was appointed President of the organising committee of the successful 1908 Olympics in London.
+Grenfell was a remarkable man who lived a long and fulfilling life as a sportsman and public servant (click here for more information about William Henry Grenfell).

 William Henry Grenfell (later Lord Desborough)